efstratios97/ltep_athena_api/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.ltep-technologies.com/wp-content/uploads/2022/06/ATHINA_LOGO-3.png)

-This is the official LTEP Athena API to connect to your LTEP Athena platform.
+This is the official LTEP Athena API to connect to your LTEP Athena platform and publish individual code & algorithms.
-Create Custom Analysis, Real-time Streams, and Embedd any Technologie from Apache Flink to your own Package/Library.
+Create Custom Data Manipulation Algorithms, Custom Analysis, Real-time Streams, and utilize any Technology from Apache Flink to your own Package/Library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>